 The swArchitect client provides a tool for changing the multiplicity of a part type from Single to List and vice versa.
 Existing data will not be affected.
-It will be possible to completed the data changes after the refactoring.
+It will be possible to complete the data changes after the refactoring.

 Setting up the Refactoring